hf618/VERL/TRAINING_CONFIG.md

 # Training Configuration Details

-This document provides a detailed explanation of the environment variables and experiment settings available in the `train.sh` script.
+This document provides a detailed explanation of the experiment settings available in the `train.sh` script.

 ## Experiment Settings